cerner/fhir.cerner.com/content/smart.md

 - Providers can access SMART apps from the *Cerner Millennium PowerChart* TOC (table of contents, a column of options that open different PowerChart components) and the Organizer view
 - Providers can access SMART apps from an *MPages* component that is embedded in *PowerChart*
 - Consumers can access SMART apps from HealtheLife to view their patient information
-- Providers/Consumers can access SMART apps from a standalone provider/patient facing SMART apps
+- Providers/Consumers can access SMART apps from a stand-alone provider/patient facing SMART apps

 Cerner is continuing to look at incorporating SMART app support into our other applications and platforms.